tabs-not-spaces/Intune.Reporting/README.md

 Only works with PowerShell 7 - using all the shiny new ternary and null check tools.

-The AAD Application built for this module <code>(eaa4e3b8-78b6-426d-bb92-9422d35fc33a)</code> will request consent using the MASL libraries.
+The well known Intune AAD Application <code>(d1ddf0e4-d672-4dae-b554-9d5bdfd93547)</code> will request consent using the MASL libraries.

 Import the module from this repository (assuming you are already in the root of this directory)